gravitl/netmaker/docs/quick-start-nginx.rst

 ``sudo docker-compose -f docker-compose.yml up -d``

-navigate to dashboard.<your base domain> to see your nginx instance.
+navigate to dashboard.<your base domain> to log into the UI.

 To troubleshoot issues, start with: